fbie/fbie.github.io/about.md

   Vegas and showcased in Lego stores in Copenhagen and Frankfurt.
 See the [ITU research video](IT University of Copenhagen).

-- Visit mea on [CiteULike](http://citeulike.org/user/fbie), which is a really nice and free tool to manage literature.
+- Visit me on [CiteULike](http://citeulike.org/user/fbie) which is a really nice and free tool to manage literature.

 - Visit me on [GitHub](https://github.com/fbie) and [BitBucket](https://bitbucket.org/fbie).